samiz-dat/hyperreadings/docs/index.md

 Published during the early days of the World Wide Web, the report acknowledges the emerging role of digitization ("online databases, CD-ROM etc."), but today we might reflect on the last 20 years, which has also introduced new forms of loss.

 Digital archives and libraries are subject to a number of potential hazards: technical accidents like disk failures, accidental deletions, misplaced data, imperfect migrations; and political-economic accidents like defunding of the hosting insitution, deaccessioning parts of the collection, and sudden restriction of access rights.
-Immediately after library.nu was shut down on the grounds of copyright infringement **(when was it shutdown?)**, [Lawrence Liang wrote](https://kafila.online/2012/02/19/library-nu-r-i-p/) of feeling "first and foremost as a visceral experience of loss."
+Immediately after library.nu was shut down on the grounds of copyright infringement in 2012, [Lawrence Liang wrote](https://kafila.online/2012/02/19/library-nu-r-i-p/) of feeling "first and foremost as a visceral experience of loss."

 Whatever its legal status, the abrupt absence of a collection 400,000 books emerged as a prototype for the 21st century.
 In 2008, Aaron Swartz moved millions of U.S. federal court documents out from behind a paywall resulting in a trial and FBI investigation.
 Three years later he was arrested and indicted for a similar gesture, systematically downloading academic journal articles from JSTOR.
 That year, Kazakhstani scientist Alexandra Elbakyan began Sci-Hub in response to scientific journal articles that were prohibitively expensive for scholars based outside of Western academic institutions.
 The repository, growing to more than 60 millions papers, was sued in 2015 by Elsevier for $15 million resulting and a permanent injunction.
 Library Genesis, another library of comparable scale, finds itself in a similar legal predicament.